jpnurmi/assimp.dart/README.md

 }
 ```

-A little example of what you can do with Assimp - still lacking Z-sorting:
+A little example of what you can do with Assimp:

 ![Assimp](https://raw.githubusercontent.com/jpnurmi/dart_assimp/master/doc/images/assimp.gif "Assimp")